 Lake Ladora is a 1.8 mile loop, and like Lake Mary, it too has a floating boardwalk, located along the east side of the lake.
 Fishing is not allowed from the boardwalk.

 Along the Wildlife Drive on the south side of Lake Ladora is a paved parking lot to access Lake Ladora, Prairie, Woodlands and Havana Ponds trails.
-Please note the restrooms in this parking lot are closed and locked.
+Additional restrooms are located here.

 Near the end of the Havana Ponds Trail is a small wildlife blind facing the wetland for excellent viewing and photography of seasonal water and shore birds for visitors to use.